Lanzoor/Lanzoor-Command-Panel/README.md

 ## Installing the Python Interpreter

-Sorry for the inconvenience, but for now, Lanzoor Command Panel needs a **Python interpreter** to run successfully.
+Sorry for the inconvenience, but for now, Lanzoor Command Panel needs a **Python interpreter** to run.
 If you already installed the Python interpreter, you can skip this step.

 1. Start by installing the **Python interpreter** by clicking [here](https://python.org/downloads).
 2. Click the **[Download Python]** button.
 It will install an executable file for you.